cglosner/SIMD_Matrix/README.md

 __m256 b_line = _mm256_loadu_ps(&b[j][k]);
 ```

-With the appropriate data loaded in I can then multiply and add the
+With the appropriate data loaded in then the values can be multiplied and
-values to the running total:
+added to the running total:

 ```c++
 result = _mm256_add_ps(result, _mm256_mul_ps(a_line, b_line));